List of The Stand characters: Jenny Engstrom

 A former nightclub dancer, Engstrom awaits Flagg in Las Vegas with Ronnie and Hector and kisses Flagg's boots upon his arrival.
 She works for the group as a construction worker and becomes close friends with Jurgens, who is confused as to why Engstrom, whom Jurgens perceives as a "nice" person, is cooperating with an evil group.
-Engstrom discovers Jurgens's true purpose in Las Vegas and subsequently betrays her by informing Flagg of her newfound discovery.
-Later, Horgan informs Henreid that Engstrom intends to flee the group, while Flagg tells Henreid that he already knows the names of people who want to leave, including Engstrom.
+Later, Whitney Horgan informs Lloyd Henreid that Engstrom intends to flee the group, while Flagg tells Henreid that he already knows the names of people who want to leave, including Engstrom.
 Engstrom is present during the executions and is thus killed during the explosion of the nuclear bomb.

 Engstrom does not appear in either adaptation, with aspects of her character given to Julie Lawry in both miniseries.

 Barry Dorgan

-Barry Dorgan is a friendly former detective of the police department in Santa Monica, California, US.
+Barry Dorgan is a friendly former detective of the police department in Santa Monica, California.
 Although he is an ally of Flagg, Dorgan does so only because he thinks Flagg's world is the only society with a chance of regaining a sense of law and order, but Dorgan eventually loses faith in Flagg's society and remains in Las Vegas because Flagg will murder him if he leaves.
 Dorgan is one of the sentries who intercepts Underwood, Bateman, and Brentner, who are all surprised by Dorgan's sympathetic nature but make it clear his rational views do not excuse or exculpate his service on behalf of the truly vile individuals he reports to.
 Dorgan stands guard over Underwood and Brentner shortly before their planned executions and is eventually killed by the Trashcan Man's nuclear bomb.

 In the 1994 miniseries, Dorgan was portrayed by Chuck Adamson.
 The character does not appear in the 2020 miniseries.